Skip to content

 • Verify that learners indeed have learned how to use the module system

-Prior question:
+Prior and feedback question:

 • What is Python?